 Welcome to Class One!

-Class 1 is a fun, busy and happy learning environment!
-Mrs Gray is the class teacher supported by Miss Watkins.
+Class One is a fun, busy and happy learning environment!
+Miss Leigh is the class teacher.

-We are a mixed Reception and Year One class and we love to learn in a variety of ways including whole-class, group work, 1:1 and through continuous provision activities.
+We are a mixed Reception and Key Stage 1 class and we love to learn in a variety of ways including whole-class, group work, 1:1 and through continuous provision activities.

-A home reading book and accompanying reading diary is sent with homework on a Friday and should be returned to school on the following Wednesday.
+A home reading book and accompanying reading diary is sent on a Friday and should be returned to school on the following Wednesday.

 For more information about Class One, please look through the rest of our page!
 You can also keep up-to-date through our class blogs and Class Dojo.